Step 2. Generate topology file of protein

 ...

-and third columns specify backbone pair indices of the applied elastic
+bondparam, the second and third columns specify the backbone pair indices of the

-network bond.
-The forth and fifth columns show a force constant and an
+applied elastic network bond, and the forth and fifth columns show a force

-equilibrium lenth of the bond.
-This can be downloaded
+constant and an equilibrium lenth of the bond, respectively.
+This can be

 here as an example.